simoncozens/simoncozens.github.io/_posts/2021-04-08-nastaliq-autokerning.md

 <img src="https://github.com/simoncozens/simoncozens.github.io/raw/master/_posts/nastaliq-kerning-7.png" width=640>

-We still have to compute seven complete kern tables, each containing kern values for every initial glyph against every final/isolate - and it still takes around half an hour on my computer to produce - but when compressed they come to around 11,000 lines of feature code, which is a lot more than the several *million* lines I started this experiment with.
+We still have to compute seven complete kern tables, each containing kern values for every initial glyph against every final/isolate - and it still takes around half an hour on my computer to produce - but when compressed they come to around 11,000 lines of feature code, which is a lot fewer than the several *million* lines I started this experiment with.

 And the result is quite pleasant